- 1. Introduction

 Our law firm is available to assist clients in evaluating whether to file an Form I-407 and in preparing the application.

-- To be considered to have abandoned LPR status for tax purpose, in the absence of filing an I-407, the status must have been either rescinded by USCIS or taken away by an immigration judge or federal judge.
+To be considered to have abandoned LPR status for tax purposes, in the absence of filing an I-407, the status must have been either rescinded by USCIS or taken away by an immigration judge or federal judge.
 Treasury Regulations §301.7701(b)-1(b)(1). ↑